mcfnord/hc22_archive/README.md

 A player loses when their turn begins with them in checkmate.
 The player who first caused a checkmate state wins.

-You can also win by getting your king down the center spot.
+You can also win by getting your king down the portal.

 ## Handling pieces and moves